thumbnail image

 Ballet Slippers are recommended, instead of wearing socks.

-***No previous dance experience is required for SFFLC ballet classes***
+***No previous dance experience is required for ballet classes***

 for a Printable pdf